 I graduated from Exeter University in 2008 and now I am a Sub-Lieutenant in the Royal Navy, undergoing training as a warfare officer.
 At my level this involves driving the ship and managing the safety of the crew during my watch.
 With time I could be anything from an intelligence officer to the Captain of a ship, plenty of career opportunities!

 On my trip with Africa & Asia Venture (AV) in January 2005, I taught in Kipketer Primary School in Kericho, Kenya.
 I spent 4 months teaching children aged 8 – 18 in English, Art, Home Economics, Physical Education, and I coached the school’s netball team.
 Outside of working, I also travelled the country from Kisumu to Mombasa, climbed Mt Kenya & visited Tanzania & Zanzibar.
 The trip was one of the best experiences of my life.
 I learnt a lot about myself that I would not have realised if I had gone straight to university.
 It was also a great experience to put on my CV.

 My experience with AV was one of the talking points in my joining interview for the Royal Navy.
-My time in Kenya showed that I was able to happily spend extended periods of time away from home, something that is essential in the Armed Forces.
-Rather than being a tourist, I immersed myself in a totally different culture & language, which showed a willingness to adapt to new situations and to live outside my comfort zone.I lived in a mud hut with a tin roof & temperamental water & electricity supplies, and a “long drop” toilet, but found it great fun, which showed I could work in difficult scenarios and conditions.
+My time in Kenya showed that I was able to happily spend extended periods of time away from home.
+This is essential in the Armed Forces.
+Rather than being a tourist, I immersed myself in a totally different culture & language.
+Thich showed a willingness to adapt to new situations.
+It also showed I could live outside my comfort zone, in a mud hut with a tin roof & temperamental water & electricity supplies.
+Despite a “long drop” toilet, I found it great fun and proved I could work in difficult conditions.